A unified variational framework for the inverse Kohn-Sham problem: Introduction

 A persistent question in exact and practical DFT is the \emph{inverse Kohn--Sham problem}: given a prescribed target density $\rho_{\mathrm{tar}}(\mathbf r)$, determine an effective local potential $v_\mathrm{s}(\mathbf r)$ whose noninteracting ground state reproduces that density \cite{ShiWasserman2021,JensenWasserman2018}.
 In practice, target densities may be obtained from highly accurate electronic-structure calculations, and inversion then serves both as a conceptual probe of the density--potential correspondence and as a practical route to reference effective and exchange-correlation potentials \cite{ShiWasserman2021,KanungoZimmermanGavini2019}.
 It also provides a useful setting for diagnosing the limitations of approximate functionals and for generating benchmark data for data-driven electronic-structure modeling \cite{KanungoZimmermanGavini2019,ShiChavezWasserman2022,KanungoZimmermanGavini2023}.

-Over the past three decades, several influential inversion procedures have been developed, including the Zhao--Morrison--Parr (ZMP) method \cite{ZhaoMorrisonParr1994} and the Wu--Yang variational formulation \cite{WuYang2003}.
+Over the past three decades, several influential inversion approaches have been developed, including the Zhao--Morrison--Parr (ZMP) method \cite{ZhaoMorrisonParr1994}, the Wu--Yang variational formulation \cite{WuYang2003}, and PDE-constrained optimization formulations in which the KS equations are retained as explicit state constraints \cite{JensenWasserman2018}.
 A broader class of inversion and stabilization strategies has since been developed, including variational reconstructions, basis-set-stabilized formulations, and response-based schemes \cite{KadantsevStott2004,GaidukRyabinkinStaroverov2013,ZhangCarter2018,ErhardTrushinGorling2022,Gould2023}.
 Closely related wavefunction- and reduced-density-matrix-based reconstructions of KS potentials have also been introduced \cite{RyabinkinStaroverov2012,RyabinkinKohutStaroverov2015,CuevasSaavedraAyersStaroverov2015}.
 These methods are often introduced in rather different mathematical languages, including reduced optimization over potentials, quadratic-penalty formulations, response-based iteration, orbital-level reconstruction, and explicit state-equation approaches \cite{ShiWasserman2021,JensenWasserman2018}.
 A main goal of the present work is to place these formulations within a unified variational framework.
-In this sense, the aim is not primarily an algorithmic comparison, but a structural reorganization in which variational and convex-analytic ideas serve as the main language for relating the principal inversion formulations.
+The emphasis is structural: variational and optimization-theoretic ideas provide a common language for relating the principal inversion formulations.